 There’s a strong divide between New Agers and people who grew up here, but some are more accommodating than others.
 It did take me a year to see there was an underlying argument between natives and incomers.

-A really beautiful thing about Glastonbury – we lived in Huntingdon, then Biggleswade, we really liked it, as it wasn’t jam packed full of vanilla High Street retailers.
+A really beautiful thing about Glastonbury – we lived in Huntingdon, then Biggleswade, we really liked it, as it wasn’t jam-packed full of vanilla High Street retailers.
 In Biggleswade, we became members of the history society but discovered that the townspeople wanted the big shops.
 It had started to happen when we left – the change from quaint market town to something else.
-While Glastonbury has changed from a market town to something else, it has changed into something much better, not homogenised.
+While Glastonbury has changed from a market town to something else, it has changed into something much better, not homogenized.
 If it wasn’t like it is it would be like Yeovil – dominated and dictated by big companies.
 It feels different here, more of a community feel.

 There’s lots of creative people here, a huge amount of people who want to be leaders, with not enough followers.
 There are workshops for everything, but their audience is made of people who want to run workshops.
 Some really popular people do workshops here and no one comes.
 Too many organ grinders and not enough monkeys.
 Everyone has their own unique idea of how the world works and wants to be telling everyone else.”